trillhause/trillhause.github.io/README.md

 # millin.gabani.me

 This website is currently in development.

-This is a private project undertaken by Millin Gabani to showcase his work and thoughtss
+This is a private project undertaken by Millin Gabani to share his work and thoughts